 Meditation apps used to be a single category.
-Today they have splintered into very different products.
-Balance leans personalized.
-Medito leans donation-funded and minimalist. ooddle leans full-protocol with breathing and mindfulness as one of five pillars.
+You downloaded Headspace or Calm, picked a length, and listened.
+Today the category has splintered into very different products with different philosophies.
+Balance leans into adaptive personalization.
+Medito leans into donation-funded minimalism with a library that is free forever. ooddle leans into full-protocol wellness, with breathing and mindfulness as one of five pillars rather than the whole product.
 None of them is wrong.
-They serve different humans.
+They serve different humans at different stages.

-This guide compares the three on the things that actually matter once the marketing wears off: voice, depth, structure, and what you can do without ever paying.
+This guide compares the three on the things that actually matter once the marketing wears off: voice, depth, structure, and what you can actually do without ever paying.
+We have used all three for sustained periods.
+The recommendation depends on what you want meditation to do for you.

 Quick Comparison